Archie Shepp and the Full Moon Ensemble

-Live in Antibes is a live album by Archie Shepp and the Full Moon Ensemble recorded at the Juan les Pins Jazz Festival in Antibes, France, on July 18, 1970.
+Archie Shepp and the Full Moon Ensemble: Live in Antibes is a live album by Archie Shepp and the Full Moon Ensemble recorded at the Juan les Pins Jazz Festival in Antibes, France, on July 18, 1970.
 It was originally released on the BYG Actuel label in two volumes and re-released as a double CD in 2002.
 The album features a performance by Shepp, Clifford Thornton, Alan Shorter, Joseph Dejean, Beb Guerin and Claude Delcloo.